cpsusie/cjm-numerics/README.md

 # CJM Numerics: (a fixed precision numeric library for C++20)
+Copyright © 2020-2021, CJM Screws, LLC
 ## Summary
   This **header-only** library for C++ 20 currently provides an **unsigned 128 bit integer** type suitable for direct use or for extending to make other fixed precision types such as signed two's complement integers, larger signed or unsigned integers, rational numbers or flexible units of measure.
 The unsigned 128-bit integer is currently feature-complete and extensively tested.
 Planned future features include a two's complement signed version as well as larger fixed precision integers (256, 512, 1024 bit), up to any arbitrary power of 2 greater than 128.
 The larger values will be defined via templates.
-Also being considered are rational numbers and units of measure for distance, area and volume.  *Please note that this library **requires C++ 20**.*  **No effort will be made to support older versions of the C++ standard.**  *If a user does not want to benefit specifically from C++20 features, then other extended precision libaries (such as the ones we modeled our algorithms from) may be a better fit.*
+Also being considered are rational numbers and units of measure for distance, area and volume.  *Please note that this library **requires C++ 20**.*  **No effort will be made to support older versions of the C++ standard.**  *If a user does not want to benefit specifically from C++20 features, then other extended precision libraries (such as the ones we modeled our algorithms from) may be a better fit.*

 ## Quick Start (pre-release)

-If you want to use this library now (in a well-tested, but unreleased state), the easiest way is to download the contents of the [src/][3] folder to your configured library include path.
+If you want to use this library now (in a well-tested, but unreleased state), the easiest way is to download the contents of the [src/][1] folder to your configured library include path.
 Make sure your IDE settings or build system is set to C++ 20 or later, then attempt to compile the following program:
 ```cpp
 #include <iostream>
 #include <iomanip>